 Ifo calculates its headline index on the basis of companies' assessments of their current business and the outlook for the next six months.

-The sub-index measuring current business increased to 112 points in August from 110.1 points last month, while the outlook sub-index edged up to 103.3 points from 102.4 points.
+The sub-index measuring current business slipped to 111.6 points in December from 112.2 points in November, while the outlook sub-index rose to 107.4 points from 106.4 points.